LiorZ/hdac8_thesis/thesis.rst

 Overview
 ---------

 	We adapted FlexPepBind to predict the substrate specificity of Histone Deacetylase 8.
 First, we prepared a coarse starting complex of the enzyme and an array of peptides that were experimentally tested for catalytic activity, then we calibrated our protocol on a small subset of that experimentally verified dataset and obtained an initial coarse set of parameters - such as perturbation size of backbone movement and weight of certain types of features in the scoring function, this coarse set of parameters was refined by applying the pipeline on the whole training set.
-The performance of each set of parameters was evaluated by Pearson's correlation and in the case of the whole training set - by the Kolmogorov-Smirnov goodness of fit test.
+The performance of each set of parameters was evaluated by Spearman's correlation, and in the case of the whole training set - by the Kolmogorov-Smirnov goodness of fit test.
+	Kolmogorov Smirnov isn't robust enough for smaller datasets - the D statistics has much fewer possibilities (since the dataset is small) and as a result our ability to distinguish between models is impaired.

 Flexible peptide - protein interactions with FlexPepDock
 ---------------------------------------------------------

 	We use the previously described FlexPepBind protocol in our substrate specificity prediction of Histone Deacetylase 8.
 One of the most important building blocks of this protocol is a high resolution flexible peptide - protein docking protocol, FlexPepDock [15]_ .
-This protocol was shown to robustly refine coarse models of peptide–protein complexes into high resolution models and was later extended to model *ab-initio* peptide - protein complexes in which only the binding site and the sequence of the peptide is known.
+This protocol was shown to robustly refine coarse models of peptide–protein complexes into high resolution models and was later extended to model *ab-initio* peptide - protein complexes in which only the binding site and the sequence of the peptide is known [13]_.
 The general problem of modeling peptide - receptor interactions can roughly be divided to these subsections;

 	1) Model the receptor structure
 	2) Predict potential binding sites on the receptor structure